Volunteers at Cottage Lake

 Volunteers are such an important part of our school community, assisting in the Main Office, Library, classroom spaces and beyond our learning community during field trips.
 A volunteer’s generous donation of time and talents enriches the school day experience, providing a helpful hand to staff and serving as mentors and models for our children.
 The volunteer training process is established in order to ensure that adults working within our community during the school day are approved to do so, having completed the Washington State background check, and talked with the building principal regarding expectations for interactions and protocols.
 The information provided is intended to help any volunteer hit the ground running, comfortable with all the options for volunteering and what to expect while on campus!

-Are you interested in supporting our students, families and staff this fall?
-Some classrooms and schools may have limited opportunties for volunteers during distance learning.
-Please note, most opportunities will not begin until after October 1, 2020.
+Are you interested in supporting our students, families and staff this school year?
+Some classrooms and schools may have limited opportunties for volunteers.
+Please note, most opportunities will not begin until after October 1, 2021.

 Volunteer opportunities available during Northshore Learns 3.0 will be shared soon.